mikeizbicki/ucr-cs100/tutorials/macros/README.md

 An object-like macro replaces a single identifier with the specified replacement code.
 They are most commonly used to give symbolic names to numeric constants.
 For example:

-`#define PHONE_NO 3331234`
+`#define ARRAY_SIZE 100`

-This means that whenever the programmer enters `PHONE_NO` in his code, it will automatically be replaced by the number.
-Although the name of the constant is longer than the number, it is more meaningful and helps the program readability.
-Also it is easier to change the number later, in this case if you want to try a different phone number, changing it at the macro definition will replace it everywhere in your code.
+This means that whenever the programmer enters `ARRAY_SIZE` in his code, it will automatically be replaced by the number.
+Although the macro name is longer than the actual number, it is more meaningful and helps the program readability.
+Also it is easier to change the number later, in this example if they want a different array size, changing it at the macro definition will replace it everywhere in your code.

 ###Similarity to Constants

-Consider the statement `const int PHONE_NO = 3331234`.
+Consider the statement `const int ARRAY_SIZE = 100`.
 It functions nearly the same way as an object macro.
 However there are many significant differences.
 Consts are properly scoped, and can be used in situations that require a pointer to be passed.
-They also don't have issues with conflicting usages that might cause unexpected runtime results.
+Macros aren't error checked, and the compiler checks the code only after they are replaced.
+This occasionally results in errors that might cause unexpected runtime results, which is a problem consts do not have.

-The main advantage to using a macro is that no memory is used to store it in your program, since it's only replacing text with a literal value.
+The main advantage to using a macro is that they are compatible with C, so any C standard library will use them.
+Also, no memory is used to store it in your program, since it's only replacing text with a literal value.
 That means there's no way to change this value by any means other than altering the macro definition.
 With consts, some compilers just allocate memory identified by the name, and you might be able to modify the memory with pointers.
-For example
+For example:

 ```
 const int constant = 10;

 int * change_value = (int*) &constant;

-*change_value = 5; //constant may be 10 or 5 depending on compiler
+*change_value = 5; //constant may be 10 or 5 or might cause a segfault depending on compiler
 ```

+On my x86_64 machine, constant had a value of 5 when compiled with gcc, and a value of 10 when compiled with g++.

 ##Function-like Macros

 You can define macros that operate much like normal functions.
 To define a function-like macro, you still use the `#define` directive, but you put a pair of parentheses after the macro name.
-It is usually of the following form:
+They follow this form:

 `#define MACRO_NAME(arguments, separated by commas) [code to expand]`